Checkroth/pbelican/content/software blog/2022-02-28-rust-latin-square.md

 This square just shifts each column one to the right for each row.
 This satisfies the requirements of the latin square perfectly, however in the context of a game where you are passing these symbols down the line is not ideal.

-This would be very boring for player A every drawing they continue was created by player B. The same for B with respect to C, C with respect to D, and D with respect to A.
+This would be very boring for player A, since every turn they are continuing a drawing from player B. The same for B with respect to C, C with respect to D, and D with respect to A.

 ## [Balanced Latin Squares](#balanced-latin-squares)